tamaracvjetkovic/sudoku-console/README.md

 # Functionalities:
-After choosing your color, you play versus the computer by selecting the number of the cell where you want to put your piece/disk.
-The color does not change who goes first, but is only an implemented detail.
-The player always plays first.
+After choosing your option, you can either load an existing puzzle from a file or generate a new one.
+Subsequently, provide the solution manually or allow the program to solve the puzzle for you.

 * NOTE: since this is a console application and it prints symbols, the visual design will vary depending on which OS you run it on.
-The project was done in Visual Studio Code on Windows, so the table will look clean if you run it from there, but it will probably break or look uneven on any other OS.
+The project was done in Visual Studio on Windows, so the table will look clean if you run it from there, but it will probably break or look uneven on any other OS.
 #